BIAB nails: what are they and how long do they last?

 How long does BIAB last on nails?

 As for the million-dollar question, how long does BIAB last?
 Experts agree that up to four weeks is the industry standard, although they can last longer.
-I can report that a fortnight on from my appointment my BIAB is still 100% perfect, with no chipping, or lifting of the shellac on top.
+I can report that a fortnight on from my appointment (and with the addition of gel color) my BIAB is still 100% perfect, with no chipping, or lifting.
 The best thing is how trustworthy BIAB feels, my nails seem unusually strong and robust.
-I've been opening cans of Diet Coke worry-free and enjoying the satisfying 'clack' of drumming them on hard surfaces to communicate impatience when the occasion calls.
+I've been opening cans of Coke worry-free and enjoying the satisfying 'clack' of drumming them on hard surfaces to communicate impatience when the occasion calls.

-If you want to extend the life of BIAB, you can have an appointment for infill of the regrowth, which is actually one of the key benefits for nail health.
+Wondering how to make BIAB last longer?
+If you want to extend the life of BIAB, you can have an appointment for an infill of the regrowth, which is actually one of the key benefits for nail health.
 "Since the product can be infilled, it reduces damage to the natural nail caused by removing gel polish," explains Nicholl.
-I'm enjoying my stronger, longer nails so much I fully intend to have my BIAB filled in so they will see me through another month.
+It's best to have BIAB infills every 3-4 weeks.
+However, if you get impatient to switch up your color every 10 days or so, it might be better to have regular gels applied instead.

 Does BIAB damage your nails?